technekey/libvert-ansible-vm-create/README.md

 1. The playbook is suppose to be executed from the host machine.
 Meaning, ansible controller and the VM host should be same.
 2. Tthe playbook must be executed with ```-K``` flag unless passwordless sudo is available for current user.
 3. All the default values are present in host_vars/localhost/defaults.yml.
 Feel free to modify them if you understand what it is.
+4. The playbbok is tested mainly for default libvert network. using bridged network may have unknown results.

 #### Syntax: